aisyahmusfirah/aisyahmusfirah/README.md

 Check out my repositories to see what I’ve been working on!

 ## 🌱 Always Learning
 I'm always open to collaboration and discussions on data science, AI, and coding.
 Feel free to connect with me!
+[My LinkedIn Profile](https://www.linkedin.com/in/your-profile)

 ---
 Stay curious and keep coding! 🚀